Spring has sprung, although it doesn’t really feel like it here when the forecast is calling for more snow this week.

 Part of my spring cleaning ritual (that I actually do once every few months, but especially at the end of a long, dry winter) is to give all my houseplants a cool, cleansing shower.

 This thorough washing not only nourishes and hydrates your plants more than their usual drink, but has other benefits too.
+Keep reading to find out why your houseplants could use a good shower!

 The occasional shower helps counteract the low humidity and indoor heating that’s prevalent in winter, removes dust and dirt that may have accumulated on the leaves, and allows the plant to “breathe” and photosynthesize more efficiently.